linkedin/dph-framework/README.md

 existing text, we welcome your contributions!
-Keep in mind that we hold this framework to a very high standard---we want it to be validated by real experience in the software industry, generally applicable across a wide range of software development environments, and that additional inputs are both interesting and accessible to a broader audience.
+Keep in mind that we hold this framework to a very high standard---we want it to be validated by real experience in the software industry, generally applicable across a wide range of software development environments, and assure that additional inputs are both interesting and accessible to a broad audience.
 If you think you have content that meets that bar and fits in with these documents, we would love to have your contribution!
 If you’re not sure, start a [discussion[(https://github.com/linkedin/dph-framework/issues) or just send us a